Aim of the course

-English literature is one of the most established, rigorous and widely-recognised A level courses.
-It allows students to engage in a stimulating and demanding way with a wide range of texts ranging from the fourteenth century English poet Chaucer to the contemporary British playwright Jez Butterworth.
+English Literature is one of the most established, rigorous and widely-recognised A level courses.
+It allows students to engage in a stimulating and demanding way with a wide variety of texts, ranging from 14th-Century English poet Chaucer to contemporary British playwright Jez Butterworth.

-Studying English literature at The Perse is lively and interactive, from group work to student-led seminar presentations, from improvisation in class to analysing film language.
+This course is lively and interactive, from group work to student-led seminar presentations, and improvisation in class to analysing film language.
 Discussing complex ideas and challenging themes in a lively and supportive environment is integral to our working methods, and students grow in skill and confidence as they explore texts in detail.

 Students develop their interest in and enjoyment of literature and literary studies as they:

 - Read widely and independently both set texts and others that they have selected for themselves

 - Engage creatively with a substantial body of texts and ways of responding to them